getsentry/raven-python/README.rst

     pip install raven --upgrade

-Create a client and capture an exception:
+Create a client and capture an example exception:

 .. sourcecode:: python